Dafdawer/tmdb_api/README.md

 ```
 python3 [script_name]
 ```
-Enter the path to the MDB, user API or film's title to serve as a sample when asked by a corresponding message.
+Enter the path to the MDB, user API key or film's title to serve as a sample when asked by a corresponding message.

 ### find_similar.py
 The script asks for MDB path and a filmname (sample) to match results against.
-Upon a successful search, the script goes through the MDB calculating each film's rating score and returns desired number of films (9 by default) having highest rating.
-The score is calculated by comparing each MDB film's parameters against sample ones and adding some value if they do match.
+Upon a successful search, the script goes through the MDB calculating each film's score and returns desired number of films (9 by default) having highest score.
+This score is determined by comparing each MDB film's parameters against sample ones and adding some value if they do match.

 ### hello_api_TMDB.py
-As a test scripts asks for user API and prints out "Saw II" film budget, which is 4000000
+As a test scripts asks for user API key and prints out "Saw II" film budget, which is 4000000

 ### make_own_db.py
-Asks for user API and makes a copy of the first 1000 films data (or less if not all requests are successful) from [TMDB](https://www.themoviedb.org/) and saves it as a JSON file.
+Asks for user API key and makes a copy of the first 1000 films data (or less if not all requests are successful) from [TMDB](https://www.themoviedb.org/) and saves it as a JSON file.